BigDataIA-Spring2023-Team02/StockRecommendationSystem/README.md

 ## Project Components
 - FastAPI: REST API endpoints for the application
 - Streamlit: Frontend interface for the Stock Recommendation System application
-- Airflow: DAG to ----.
-Second DAG to perform data quality check of the metadata scraped using Great Expectations.
-- Docker images: Both FastAPI and Streamlit images have been put on Docker Hub.
-These images have been pulled using the [](---) and the application is deployed through AWS live on URL specified above
+- Airflow: DAG to responsible for scraping data from the sources and storing it in a database for further processing.
+DAG to generates stock recommendations based on the scraped data, analyzing trends and patterns to provide insights to users.
+DAG to create a newsletter summary by consolidating information from various sources and generating a concise, engaging summary for users.

 ## Streamlit